sonykikuma/clinikk-backend/README.md

 ## To test apis
-use postman to test the api's with the given endpoints in the index.js file use .mp4 file(not HD) to upload here(max.file size should be less than 100mb), so start testing using small files(from 5mb...) as explained in the cloudinary documents as well.
+use postman to test the api's with the given endpoints in the index.js file use .mp4 file(not HD) to upload here(max.file size should be less than 100mb), so start testing from small files(as 5mb...) as explained in the cloudinary documents as well.